Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 ### Database (MySQL)

-MySQL, a relational DBMS, is the DBMS I have chosen to store all the data.
-It is easy and fast.<br/>
 The Logical Schema can be found in ```/docs/imgs/db.png```.<br/>
 Let's see a light version of the E-R schema: